Ace Frehley Goes Space Truckin’ At The Colonial Theater

 After

-the break the man of the hour arrived.
+the break, the man of the hour arrived.
 This was going to be a great show; I

 could feel it in the air.
 Well, Ace did not disappoint.

-see Kiss in the 70s at Springfield Civic Center.
+I felt like that overenergetic 17-year-old again, going to see Kiss in the ’70s at Springfield Civic Center.
 It was great to have those

 memories come rushing back.
 All you can do is smile inside when that happens.
-Ace has a great band to support his act and they made their
+Ace has a great band to support his act, and they made their

 way through 18 songs to rock the audience from start to finish.